Write a GUI which quizzes the user and provides feedback including sound.

-The list cat now has 4 items, and cat is "Silver".
+The list cat now has 4 times, and cat is "Silver".

 You program 4 code should use two lists.
 One list is to hold questions, and the other list holds answers 1 for True and 0 for False.

 The sample code contains two questions, but the lists in the sample code have 3 items.
-This is done for convenience. question and key are unused duds, so question and question hold the two questions, and key and key hold the two answers.
+This is done for convenience. question and key are unused, so question and question hold the two questions, and key and key hold the two answers.